 The Role of Family Medicine

-At the core of this specialty is continuity of care.
-Through long-term awareness of the environment, concerns and conditions of a given patient, family physicians can raise the quality and lower the overall cost of care.
+The fundamental core of our specialty is continuity.
+Through long-term awareness of the environment, concerns and conditions of our patients, family physicians improve their quality of life and lower the overall cost of care.

-When a family physician is doing their job right, subspecialists — like the exceptional foundation of subspecialists of Northwestern Medicine — are only seeing those individuals who most need their care.
-Physicians in this specialty can take care of 80 percent of the things for which an individual would need to see a doctor and know when to escalate to more specialized care.
-That 80 percent is one of the reasons that I chose family medicine as my specialty.
+When a family physician is engaged in the care team, subspecialists — like the exceptional foundation of subspecialists of Northwestern Medicine — are only treating those individuals who most need their care.
+Family physicians are personal doctors for all people throughout their lives and across most health care needs.
+Through partnership with patients and the rest of the health care team, family physicians help patients prevent, understand and manage illness, navigate the complex health system and achieve their wellness goals.
 During medical school, I loved all my rotations and performing a variety of clinical procedures.
-I wanted a career that would offer those diverse experiences, give me a chance to know my patients well and where I would treat different types of patients.
+I wanted a career that would offer those diverse experiences, give me a chance to know my patients well and advocate for optimal the optimal health of my patients and our community.

-Medical students explore the principles of family medicine during all fours years of medical school.
+Medical students explore the principles of family medicine during all four years of medical school.
 In the first two years, contextual care in the bio-psychosocial model is woven throughout all phases of the curriculum.
-Through the required clerkship in Primary Care and the Education-Centered Medical Home, students experience the importance of continuity of care in acute, chronic and preventive medicine.
+Through the required Education-Centered Medical Home, students experience the importance of continuity of care in acute, chronic and preventive medicine.
 Additional experience in family medicine is available through elective time, whether in the Chicago area, in rural communities around the country or through international experiences.

 Our department offers three unique programs to residents.
 The residency located in Humboldt Park is well established and focuses on training residents to care for vulnerable urban communities within Chicago.
-Utilizing the resources of Northwestern, Erie Family Health and our community partners including Swedish Covenant Hospital, residents develop the skills needed to be leaders in community health and improving access for underserved populations.
+Utilizing the resources of Northwestern, Erie Family Health and our community partners including Swedish Hospital, residents develop the skills needed to be leaders in community health and to improve access for underserved populations.

 Our department is committed to robust community-academic partnerships, focusing on projects with immediate local impacts as well as generalizable scientific relevance.
 Residents participate in two projects during their training, typically related to improving educational systems, community health, or patient-centered outcomes.